mantis3de/game-export-pipeline-docs/docs/faq.md

 ??? question "Where did the Validation and Fix panels go?"
     They're now inside the **Asset Preflight** window — click **Open Asset Preflight** at the top of the GameExport tab.
 Validation lives in **Scan**, results and fixes in **Results**.
 The viewport tools (Collision, LOD, Quick Reset, Export, FBX) are still in the N-panel.

-??? question "The window closes when I click Apply Profile / Scan Folder / Fix."
+??? question "The window closes when I click Scan Folder / Export / Fix."
     That's a Blender limitation: operator buttons in a dialog popup close it after running.
-Tab switches and **Run Validation** keep it open (they act in place).
+Tab switches, picking a profile and **Run Validation** keep it open (they act in place).
 Just reopen the window with one click — your results are still there.
+For long issue lists, work in the **docked GameExport sidebar** instead — it has a real scrollbar.

 ??? question "I changed a threshold but the report still shows the old result."
     The report reflects the **last** validation run.
 Change settings, then click **Run Validation** again.
 Also check you edited the right field — e.g. *UV Padding (texels)* in the Rules tab, not *LOD Bounds Tolerance*.